IIIF/cookbook-recipes/recipe/0032-collection/index.md

 ## Example

-This example IIIF Collection represents an organization’s collection of paintings by the American painter Winslow Homer, which includes two distinct artworks: The _Gulf Stream_ and _Northeaster_.
-Each painting is represented within the Collection as a IIIF Manifest, identified by a URI as its `id`, a `type` property of 'Manifest,' and a corresponding `label`.
+This example IIIF Collection represents an organization’s collection of paintings by the American painter Winslow Homer, which includes two distinct artworks: _The Gulf Stream_ and _Northeaster_.
+Each painting is represented within the Collection as a IIIF Manifest, identified by a URI as its `id`, a `type` property, and the corresponding title as the `label`.

+**Example Collection**

 {% include manifest_links.html viewers="UV, Mirador, Annona, Clover" manifest="collection.json" %}

 {% include jsonviewer.html src="collection.json" %}

+**Example Manifest for _The Gulf Stream_**

+{% include manifest_links.html viewers="UV, Mirador, Annona, Clover" manifest="manifest-01.json" %}

+{% include jsonviewer.html src="manifest-01.json" %}

+**Example Manifest for _Northeaster_**

+{% include manifest_links.html viewers="UV, Mirador, Annona, Clover" manifest="manifest-02.json" %}

+{% include jsonviewer.html src="manifest-02.json" %}

 # Related recipes